CS-DS-125/125book/py4e_rst/11-regex.rst

 match zero or more times.

-``*?`` Applies to the immediately preceding character(s) and indicates to match zero or more times in “non-greedy mode”.
+``*?`` Applies to the immediately preceding character(s) and indicates to match zero or more times in "non-greedy mode".

 ``+`` Applies to the immediately preceding character(s) and indicates to match one or more times.

-``+?`` Applies to the immediately preceding character(s) and indicates to match one or more times in “non-greedy mode”.
+``+?`` Applies to the immediately preceding character(s) and indicates to match one or more times in "non-greedy mode".

 ``?`` Applies to the immediately preceding character(s) and indicates to match zero or one time.

-``??`` Applies to the immediately preceding character(s) and indicates to match zero or one time in “non-greedy mode”.
+``??`` Applies to the immediately preceding character(s) and indicates to match zero or one time in "non-greedy mode".

 ``[aeiou]`` Matches a single character as long as that character is in the specified set.
-In this example, it would match “a”, “e”, “i”, “o”, or “u”, but no other characters.
+In this example, it would match "a", "e", "i", "o", or "u", but no other characters.

 ``[a-z0-9]`` You can specify ranges of characters using the minus sign.
 This example is a single character that must be a lowercase letter or a